GlobetrotterG/mega-man-memory-game/README.md

 * The number of flips feature was included in order for the user to assess the number of flips they've made within 60 seconds.
 * It's a fun feature to add as it challenges the user.

-## Music On and Off
+## Mute On and Off Button

 * Is added for the user to control the music of the game and giving them the option to play the game with or without music.
+* This can be controlled by pressing the button.

+## Restart Button

+* I added a Restart button in order for user to restart the game at their own convenience.
-* This can be controlled by pressing the icon.
+* This can be controlled by pressing the button.

 ## Win and Game Over Message